rogorido/sistercities/sistercities.md

 4. to create grids of plots to compare data
 6. to create new types of plots with ggplot2 extensions.

+In order to follow this follow, you are supposed to have knowledge about R. PH has several lessons covering different topics [add refs!].

 ## Cities and their sister cities in Europe

 The analysis behind this tutorial is a very simple one.
 I was always fascinating by the fact that many cities have sister cities around the world.
 As a historian a lot of relevant questions arise out of this empirical fact.
 For instance, when did this phenomenon begin (probably in the 19th century)?
 Why are the reasons behind the whole phenomenon?
 And more concrete: which are the concrete reasons for a city to seek for such relationships (economic, religious, cultural)?
 Or even more concrete: are German cities related to French or Polish cities, maybe as a an attempt to overcome deep historical tensions?
 Have Spanish cities proportionally more relationships to the spanish-speaking American cities?
 Do small cities (<10000) have also such relationships?
 Are EU-cities more related to other EU-cities or is this aspect not relevant at all?
 Do cities of former communist countries have more relationships with other cities of the present Russia or other former communist countries?
 Many other questions could also be asked.